New iPad mini (2021) release date, price, specs and news

 Specs and performance

-The iPad Mini 2021 uses the A15 Bionic chipset, which we also see on the iPhone 13 series phones.
+The iPad mini 2021 uses the A15 Bionic chipset, which is also in the iPhone 13 series.
 According to Apple, this will include a 40% faster CPU and an 80% faster GPU than previous iterations of the device.

-The tablet will connect to 5G networks if you buy the cellular model, though if you opt for the Wi-Fi only model you'll only be able to get internet connection using Wi-Fi networks (as the name suggests).
+The tablet will connect to 5G networks as well as 4G if you buy the cellular model, while if you opt for the Wi-Fi only model you'll only be able to connect to the internet over Wi-Fi.

-There are stereo speakers on the tablet, which should be useful for people who play music or watch videos out loud.
+There are stereo speakers on the tablet, which should be useful for people who play music or watch videos without headphones.

-We've yet to find out how big the battery is, but Apple says it'll offer "all-day battery life" which is laughably vague.
-It's unlikely we'll know much about what the battery can do until we try out the new tablet.
+We've yet to find out how big the battery is, but Apple says the new iPad mini (2021) will offer "all-day battery life" which is laughably vague.
+It's unlikely that we'll know much about what the battery can do until we try out the new tablet.

-Apple has confirmed the Apple Pencil 2 will work with the tablet - this stylus also comes on Air and Pro tablets, and clips to the top to wireless charge from the slate.
+Apple has confirmed that the Apple Pencil 2 will work with this tablet – the iPad Air and Pro are also compatible with this stylus, which clips to the top of the tablet for wireless charging.

 Camera

-The new iPad mini comes with a 12MP rear camera with an f/1.9 aperture, true tone flash and smart HDR features.
+The new iPad mini has a 12MP rear camera with an f/1.9 aperture, True Tone flash and smart HDR features.
 According to Apple this shoots 4K video if, for whatever reason, you want to shoot this high-res video using a tablet.

-The big upgrades come on the front, which is a 12MP ultra-wide camera with 122-degree field of view.

-The Center Stage feature from iPad Pro 2021 - that's the camera that follows you around while you're on a video call - is also available here.
+The big camera upgrades come on the front, where there's a 12MP ultra-wide camera with 122-degree field of view.
+The new mini also gets the Center Stage feature from iPad Pro 2021, with the camera tracking you to keep you in the frame when you're on a video call.